serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 We can see that adding `OVERLAPPING` pragma enabled the elimination of the instance for `Printable a` at step 3.
-But the remaining instance `Functor f => Printable (f a)` failed to work, because `MyType` is not a `Functor`.
-But this failure happens at a later phase: when constraints are matched and after GHC has picked an instance.
+But the remaining instance `Functor f => Printable (f a)` failed to work because `MyType` is not a `Functor`.
+But this failure happens at a later phase: when constraints are matched, and after GHC has picked an instance.
 This is why we get a `No instance for Functor MyType` error instead of an overlapping instance error.